How to use Computer Vision to Find Text in C#

 Install-Package IronOcr.ComputerVision.Windows

-This will provide the necessary assemblies to use IronOCR Computer Vision with our model file.
+This provides the necessary assemblies to use IronOCR Computer Vision with our model file.

-Code Examples are included further down this tutorial.
-Here is a general overview of the methods that are currently available:
+Code examples are included further down this tutorial.
+Here is a general overview of the methods currently available:

 :path=/static-assets/ocr/content-code-examples/how-to/computer-vision-findtextregion-1.cs